Politics, Politics And Politics

 Euro toppled some 50 pips before finding traction while the USDJPY showed tentative signs of getting into the swing of things as dealers contemplate hedging against a possible EU equity market wobble.

-Keep in mind; liquidity is exceptionally thin and could exaggerate moves.
+Keep in mind, liquidity is exceptionally thin and could exaggerate moves.
 But this knee-jerk reaction does look a bit overdone as Merkel can still establish a minority government with either the FDP or Green Party.

 Given traders have been positioning long EUR for a shift in ECB policy on the back of robust EU data, the EUR has remained well supported on the dip so far.